 - This will open the network configuration window,

 - Right-click on active network adapter select properties,

 - Double click on Internet Protocol Version 4(TCP/IPv4),

-- Here select radio button Obtain an IP address automatically and Obtain DNS server address automatically.
+- Here select the radio button Obtain an IP address automatically and Obtain DNS server address automatically.

 - Click ok and apply to make save changes, and restart your PC

-- Now open web browser and visit any web pages, check if the problem solved.
+- Now open a web browser and visit any web pages, check if the problem is solved.